Let's as an example presume we want to perform a number of Widget installations for our customers.

 As a first step we'll create a containing project for these installations, in this example we'll create at the root of the project tree, in practice you would probably have an existing structure in which to place.
 We'll use the admin user to create, if another user is chosen, check that the user has permissions to create at the root level.

 Go to the menu Projects/Project Tree and create a new project.
-Call the new project/directory "Widget Installations", and give it a status of "Business Area" with a Sub-Status of "Huge Task".
+Call the new project/directory "Widget Installations", and give it a status of "Business Area" with a Sub-Status of "Active".
 The Sub-Status determines what the default status of any project created under this one will be, if not defined then this is inherited, which we don't want in this case.
-These status codes are provided with the demo data, the "Business Area" status code has a type of Frozen and a display mode of Directory.
-The type Frozen means that the project will be displayed in sub-project lists, but not scheduled, and not shown on the home page.
+These status codes are provided with the demo data, the "Business Area" status code has a type of Complete and a display mode of Directory.
+The type Complete means that the project will be displayed in sub-project lists, but not scheduled, and not shown on the home page.
 The display type of Directory just lists sub-projects without any other detail.
-The "Huge Task" status code has a type of Active, which is shown in all lists and scheduled, with display mode of "Full" which as it's name suggests displays a project with all elements visible.
+The "Active" status code has a type of Active, which is shown in all lists and scheduled, with display mode of "Full" which as it's name suggests displays a project with all elements visible.
 In reality we would create some new status codes such as "Widget Install (Ordered)", "Widget Install (Planned)", "Widget Install (Complete)" then link them together with workflows, possibly in different sub-folders, movement controlled by workflow rules.

 One more thing we need to do is set a priority on the "Widget Installations" folder we have created, this has no effect on the folder itself as it's not scheduled, but it will be inherited by created sub-projects (our installations).
 Because the project has a type defined by it's status of Directory, we can only see a project list - so change the default view in the console to Full.
 The console on a web browser is the optional set of controls in the upper right section of the screem, on a mobile device it is an expandable section at the top of the page.
 With the view set to Full we can see and change the priority or sub-status fields, when we've done that change the view back to default.
 Note that project creation dialog is slightly different for root projects, and if we had done this at a lower level we would have been able to set the priority at creation, and would have had to change the view in order to set the Sub-Status.